a1d1yar/ads-lab2/README.md

 ```
 ## sort()
 __Description:__
->orts the elements of this LinkedList in ascending order.
+>sorts the elements of this LinkedList in ascending order.

 _Code:_
 ```java